damianham/builder/README.md

 A set of rake tasks and ruby classes to generate various types of application artifacts using a database schema as the source of data.
-This is useful if you want to create a Ruby On Rails (with AngularJS) application and you already have a legacy database or you prefer to create the database DDL manually to take advantage of the powerful features of your database engine.
+This is useful if you want to create a Ruby On Rails (with AngularJS) or NodeJS (with Express, MongoDB and Angular) application and you already have a legacy database or you prefer to create the database DDL manually to take advantage of the powerful features of your database engine.

 Writing a web application often means writing lots of boilerplate code.
 The Rails scaffold generator can be used to generate much of the boilerplate code which is very useful,